-- Sometimes cell phones can affect medical equipment or disturb others.
+Sometimes cell phones can affect medical equipment or disturb others.
 For the safety and comfort of all, please turn off your phone in patient care areas.
-You may use your phone in public hallways and waiting rooms. - Welcome to University of
+You may use your phone in hallways and waiting rooms.

-Welcome to University of Washington Medical Center.
+Welcome to UWMC -Montlake.
 We are glad you are here to support your loved one.

-- Scented products may cause harmful to support your loved one. reactions in patients, staff, and visitors.
-Please do not use scented hair products, cologne or perfume, lotion, or any other scented product on any day you come to UWMC. - Your loved one will be prepared for surgery in the pre-op (short for "pre-operative") area.
-This is an important time for the patient's nurse and medical team to talk with them. - Your loved one may be asked the same questions by different members of the health care team.
-This is done to ensure the safety of the patient. - Our pre-op area has limited space and a lot of activity.
-Staff in the pre-op area work hard to protect the privacy of your friend or family member, as well as the other patients in the area. - You are welcome to be at the bedside of your loved one.
-If there is a need for you to step out of the room, we will let you know. - We have space for 1 adult visitor at a time.
-If 2 or more people are in your group, please visit just 1 at a time.
+- Scented products may cause harmful reactions in patients, staff, and visitors.
+Please do not use hair products, cologne or perfume, lotion, or any other scented product on any day you come to the hospital. - Your loved one will be prepared for surgery in the pre-op (short for "pre-operative") area.
+This is an important time for the patient's nurse and medical team to talk with them. - Different members of the healthcare team may ask your loved one the same questions.
+This is done to ensure the patient's safety. - Our pre-op area has limited space and a lot of activity.
+Staff in this area work hard to protect the privacy of your friend or family member, as well as the other patients in the area.